pbakaus/viewporter/README.md

 * viewporter.isLandscape() - returns wether the device is rotated to landscape or not
 * viewporter.ready() - accepts a callback and fires it when the viewporter has been successfully executed
 * viewporter.refresh() - refreshes the viewport.
-This is eg. useful when the browser displays an inline confirmations such as the geolocation alert on Android. **Hint**: Listen for `resize` events and then call this mehtod.
+This is eg. useful when the browser displays an inline confirmations such as the geolocation alert on Android. **Hint**: Listen for `resize` events and then call this method.

 ### Events